Sovereign-Labs/sovereign-sdk/module-system/sov-state/README.md

 ### `WorkingSet`:
 Performing state updates and generating witnesses is a costly process.
 Thus, it is logical to incorporate caching layers to alleviate these issues.
+The WorkingSet writes data to the in-memory map and reads from the backing store only if the data is absent from the map.
 For more information about our cache, refer to the `first-read-last-write-cache` crate.
 Furthermore, caches simplify the process of implementing state reverts.
 In the event that a specific transaction needs to be reverted, we can simply discard all the writes made to the relevant cache.